salzmanlab/Equivalent-Junctions/README.md

 # Equivalent Junctions

 This repository contains the python scripts that can be used to extarct equivalent junctions for a genome.
-The links for downloading a number of example genomes analyzed in the paper are [here](https://github.com/roozbehdn/Equivalent-Junctions/blob/master/equiv_junc_genomes.md).
+The codes are pretty general and can be used for any genome.

 # Software